 Extensive garden and parkland, just a stone's throw from Bristol.
 Terraces, a rose garden, an empty lake, woodland, champion trees and the kitchen garden balance faded beauty and function with an abundance of nature.

-Here's our pick of the most beautiful, tranquil, exciting and inspiring gardens in the South West to walk through as summer takes hold.
-Come sunshine or showers, these special places are filled with fresh air and tranquillity.
+Here's our pick of the most beautiful, tranquil, exciting and inspiring gardens in the South West to walk through this autumn.
+Come sunshine or showers, these special places are filled with fresh air and tranquillity as the colours transform with the change of season.

 Whether you’re looking for fuel to kick-start a ramble on the coast, or are returning from a gentle stroll in the woods, you’ll find these kiosks, cafés and tea-rooms are great places to stop for a treat.
 What's more, every visit you make and piece of cake you buy helps us carry on looking after special places for everyone to enjoy, for ever.